abhishek-tm/rangepicker-module-android/README.md

 ```

 ### How to use it?
-This range picker is an 'Activity for Results'.
+This range picker is an _Activity for Results_.
 So simply launch it with a response code like below...

 ```java
 startActivityForResult(new Intent(this, TimePicker.class), 1992);
 ```
-And obtain the results in 'onActivityResult()' as following...
+And obtain the results in `onActivityResult()` as following...

 ```java
 @Override